Developer Guide

 Use cases

-(For all use cases below, the System is tApp
+(For all use cases below, the System is tApp and the Actor is the user, unless specified otherwise)

 Use case: UC1 - View student list